p3zz/2C2N/README.md

 ## Description

 2C2N is a C-based framework, inspired by PyTorch, for building and running Convolutional Neural Networks (CNNs).
-It features implementations of commonly used CNN layers such as convolutional, pooling, and dense (or fully connected) layers, along with its related forwarding and back-propagation procedures.
+It features implementations of commonly used CNN layers such as convolutional, pooling, and dense (or fully connected) layers, along with their related forwarding and back-propagation procedures.
 The framework also includes well-known computation functions and data structures like matrix2d/3d for efficient matrix operations.
 The code has been developed in order to provide an easy, intuitive and modular interface with a low footprint memory usage.

 ## Tools